Mirza Yusuf Ashtiani: Legacy

 Mirza Yusuf Ashtiani had a great influence on the time after him.
-Before him, the Shah and the Prime Minister (Grand Vizier) were two important poles and had the equal power, but with the reforms he made in the Qajar bureaucracy, the power of the Prime Minister increased sharply, and this increase was even greater with the Constitutional Revolution.
+Before him, the Shah and the Prime Minister (Grand Vizier) were two important poles and had the equal power, but with the reforms he made in the Qajar bureaucracy, the power of the Prime Minister increased sharply, and this increase grew even greater with the Constitutional Revolution.
 The role of Mirza Yusuf in the influence of his family, the Mostowfian Ashtiani, is also very important because before him, the members of this family did not have much role in the court, but after him, five members of this family became prime minister.
 In today's society, he is known also as the person who made the Qajar coffee tradition to poison the opposition.